okcoders/curriculum/Module-5/Day-01/README.md

     - calculations
     - sending emails/texts
     - processing payments
-- api and databases - CRUD
+- to facilitate above, we need apis and databases - CRUD
 - getting information to your client - REST/Apis and JSON

 - What is happening locally and Nextjs